gardefjord/adamgardefjord/README.md

 # adamgardefjord
  Jekyll website about Adam Gardefjord.
-Also using Forestry to edit and publich.
+Also using Forestry to edit and publish.